ziontee113/neo-minimap/README.md

     height_toggle = { 12, 36 },

     disable_indentation = false, -- if `true`, will remove any white space / tab at the start of the results.

+    -- Replace the placeholder called {cursorword} with the word the cursor is current on -- if `false` the keyword {cursorword} will not be replaced in query. replace_cursorword_attribute = true,
 })
 ```